rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

 can be configured to dynamically resolve the outer MPLS label using the learned label mappings.

-The traffic stream configuration option `ldp-ipv4-lookup-address` specifies the lookup IPv4 address.
+The traffic stream configuration options `ldp-ipv4-lookup-address` and `ldp-ipv6-lookup-address` specifies the lookup IPv4 or IPv6 address.
 This means that traffic will not start until this address is found in the corresponding label database of the sending network interface function.

 .. code-block:: json